The

 Great Barrington, Massachusetts The first

-AC power distribution system using transformers is
+full feature AC power distribution system using transformers is

 built in the small city of Great Barrington.
 It used a Siemens

 generator and Edison's incandescent lights.
-Stanley and Z.B.D.
+500 volts.

 Transmission